Tambaram railway station

 Tambaram Railway Station divides Tambaram into East Tambaram and West Tambaram.
 It has two entrances, namely, the West Tambaram entrance on the GST Road and the East Tambaram entrance on Velachery Road (opposite MCC College).
-There are nine platforms in the station.
-Platforms 1-4 are used for suburban trains between Chengalpattu and Chennai Beach and platforms between 5 and 9 are used by the suburban electric trains between Chennai Beach and Chengalpattu and Tirumalpur and also long-distance express trains.
-Most of the suburban electric train services originating from Tambaram to Beach and Chengalpattu leave from the first two platforms.
+There are Ten platforms in the station.
+Platforms 1-4 are used for suburban trains between Chengalpattu and Chennai Beach and platforms between 5 and 10 are used by the long-distance express trains and some fast EMU trains between Chennai Beach - Chengalpattu Junction - Arakkonam Junction section.
+Most of the suburban electric train services originating from Tambaram to Beach and Chengalpattu leave from the first 4 platforms.
 There is a foot overbridge connecting East and West Tambaram with access to all platforms.
 In 2008, Southern Railway started building an additional platform at the westernmost side of the railway station, making Platform No.1 a double-discharge platform, a design that helps commuters to alight on either side of the train, similar to the one at Park railway station, where the passengers could alight on the western side for quicker access to Chennai Central.